nickchase/k0s/docs/examples/ambassador-ingress.md

 # Installing Ambassador API Gateway

-You can configure k0s with the [Ambassador API Gateway](https://www.getambassador.io/products/api-gateway/) and a [MetalLB service loadbalancer](https://metallb.universe.tf/).
+You can configure k0s with the [Ambassador API Gateway](https://www.getambassador.io/products/api-gateway/) and a [MetalLB service load balancer](https://metallb.universe.tf/).
 To do this you leverage Helm's extensible bootstrapping functionality to add the correct extensions to the `k0s.yaml` file during cluster configuration.

 Note: Currently Ambassador API Gateway does not support Kubernetes v1.22 or above.
 See [here](https://github.com/emissary-ingress/emissary/issues/3735#issuecomment-916278895) for details.

 ## Use Docker for non-native k0s platforms

-With Docker you can run k0s on platforms that the distribution does not natively support (refer to [Run k0s in Docker](../k0s-in-docker.md)).
+With Docker you can [run k0s on platforms that the distribution does not natively support](../k0s-in-docker.md).
 Skip this section if you are on a platform that k0s natively supports.

 As you need to create a custom configuration file to install Ambassador Gateway, you will first need to map that file into the k0s container and to expose the ports Ambassador needs for outside access.